 In accordance with IAS 36 Impairment of Assets, impairments represent a permanent reduction in the service potential of non-current assets.
 All assets are assessed annually for indications of impairments.
-Where an impairment is identified it is recognised in the statement of comprehensive net expenditure to the extent that it cannot be off-set against the revaluation reserve.
+Where an impairment is identified it is recognised in the statement of comprehensive net expenditure to the extent that it cannot be offset against a revaluation reserve created upon the upward revaluation of an asset or assets.
 In the event of a reversal of a previous impairment charge, the amount is recognised in the statement of comprehensive net expenditure to the extent that the original charge, adjusted for subsequent depreciation, was previously recognised in this statement.
 The remaining amount is recognised in the revaluation reserve.